Stimpack: An Adaptive Rendering Optimization System for Scalable Cloud Gaming: Introduction

-Concretely, in a sample scene in Figure~\ref{fig:motiv} on our testbed (\S\ref{sec:expsetup}), the per-frame rendering takes \tlide5.4 ms for the highest RQ and \tlide1.5 ms for the lowest RQ.
-When the compression loss is severe by a poor network condition (bottom row in Figure~\ref{fig:motiv}), the higher RQ taking 3.6\mul\ more rendering time becomes ineffective as the user-side quality is hugely degraded by compression.
-In contrast, for a good network condition (top row), the resource usage for the higher RQ is better justified as it is effective in improving the user-side visual quality.
+To ensure desired service quality, existing cloud gaming services limit session playtime and queue users when nearby servers are fully occupied~\cite{geforcenow,xboxcloudgaming}.
+While this approach guarantees service quality, it significantly diminishes service availability with long wait times.
+Previous research has explored serving multiple users by focusing on network resources, such as through effective bandwidth allocation and adaptive compression~\cite{chen2019t,wang2013adaptive,slivar2019qoe,hong2015enabling,yami2020sara}.
+However, they do not offer a fundamental solution for serving concurrent users on edge servers with limited computational resources.
+Although a separate line of research has explored reducing the server's computational costs and maintaining playable FPS by adjusting the game rendering quality (RQ)~\cite{grizan2015djay}, it does not consider how the generated content's quality is actually realized on the user side, given the effects of network-induced lossy compression.
+This can lead to suboptimal user experiences and inefficient resource usage.

-With this observation, the following question arises: \emph{If a server can estimate the user-side visual quality for given RQ and compression parameter corresponding to a user's network condition, could this be systematically utilized to optimize the users' RQ to serve more users with limited computing capacity while maintaining the gaming service quality?}
+We identify a new insight: the impact of a server's computational effort on user-perceived quality varies significantly depending on the user's network condition and the resulting degree of lossy compression.
+When a user's network is poor, frames generated with the highest RQ can fail to improve the user's perceived quality due to heavy compression.
+Concretely, in Figure~\ref{fig:motiv}, the highest RQ takes \tlide5.4 ms to render the sample scene, while the lowest takes just \tlide1.5 ms on our testbed (\S\ref{sec:expsetup}).
+In cases of severe compression loss (bottom row of Figure~\ref{fig:motiv}), the highest RQ, which takes 3.6\mul\ more rendering time, becomes ineffective as its quality improvement is overshadowed by compression loss.
+In contrast, with a good network connection (top row), the resource usage for the higher RQ is better justified as it is effective in improving the user-side visual quality.

-To demonstrate its feasibility and benefits, we built \textbf{\sys}, an adaptive game-rendering optimization system for scalable cloud gaming. \sys\ aims to increase the number of users each GPU on a game server can serve while maintaining their FPS threshold and minimizing user-side visual quality loss.
-It runs on the server and adaptively optimizes users' RQs based on estimated user-side visual quality, considering compression and rendering qualities, current FPS, and FPS threshold.
+This observation provides a fundamental opportunity to systematically utilize server resources more efficiently and maintain user experiences.
+Our goal is to mitigate the scalability issue on resource-constrained servers at the edge of the network by accommodating more users with each GPU.
+To realize this, we introduce \textbf{\sys}, a novel system that adaptively optimizes the resources used for rendering game content. \sys\ operates by quantifying resource efficiency based on the rendering cost (\ie, rendering time) and the user-side visual quality, which is estimated by considering both RQ and compression lossiness.
+By systematically leveraging this metric, \sys\ adapts each user's RQ to ensure that resource usage is effectively translated into user-perceived quality while maintaining a playable FPS, thereby maximizing overall system utility in multi-user scenarios.